adbar/geokelone/README.rst

     :target: https://codecov.io/gh/adbar/geokelone

 Work towards the integration of spatial and textual data processing tools into a modular software package which features preprocessing, geocoding, disambiguation and visualization.
+Construction of gazzetteers and basic text processing functions are included.
+The installation works best with recent Linux and Mac systems (see below for more details).

 Current reference: Barbaresi, A. (2017). `Towards a toolbox to map historical text collections <https://hal.archives-ouvertes.fr/hal-01654526/document>`_, *Proceedings of 11th Workshop on Geographic Information Retrieval*, ACM, Heidelberg.